 We don’t have genius music like this anymore.

-Placebo excels with their own unique brand of aesthetics that has developed a cult following.
-It’s a matter of whether they are willing to continue that dialogue or forget about the past, like they always do.
+Placebo excels with its unique brand of aesthetics that has developed a cult following.
+It’s a matter of whether they are willing to continue that dialogue or forget about the past like they always do.